 Ancient Egyptians were the first to use lead as a consumer product.
 While ancient Chinese used it as a currency.
-In the 21st century lead plays an important role in many industrial sectors (including construction works) due to its high density and extreme tolerance for corrosion.
-Moreover, it is also used as a noise deadening material in studio walls and floors.
+In the 21st century lead plays an important role in many industrial sectors (including construction works) due to its high density and an extreme tolerance for corrosion.
+It is also used as a noise deadening material in studio walls and floors.

 Density: 11.7 g/cm3

-Named after the Thor, the Norse god of Thunder, thorium is moderately strong and weakly radioactive metal, whose each known isotope is unstable.
-Along with thorium, it is only the second radioactive element that is found in the Earth’s crust in its natural form.
+Named after the Thor, the Norse god of thunder, thorium is moderately strong radioactive metal, whose known isotopes are unstable.
+It is only the second radioactive element that is found in the Earth’s crust in its natural form.
 It might be possible that thorium is as much as three times more abundant than uranium.
-According to the 2014 data of World Nuclear Association, India has the largest thorium reserve in the world.
+According to the 2014 data of the World Nuclear Association, India has the largest thorium reserve in the world.

 Density: 12.41 g/cm3